exasol/test-db-builder-java/doc/user_guide/user_guide.md

 # Test DB Builder User Guide

-Exasol's Test Database Builder for Java (TDDB) is a framework that helps you write compact and readable integration tests which require setting up a database.
+Exasol's Test Database Builder for Java (TDDB) is a framework that helps you write compact and readable integration tests that require setting up a database.

 Instead of cluttering your test code with hundreds of lines of boilerplate code, TDDB reduces setup and population of your test database to a handful of easy to read statements.
 To further increase convenience TDDB supports the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) programming style.

 ## Preparations

 The first step of any integration test involving a database is installing that database.
-In case of Exasol, we recommend you simplify your life by letting [Exasol Testcontainers](https://github.com/exasol/exasol-testcontainers) do that for you.
+In the case of Exasol, we recommend you simplify your life by letting [Exasol Testcontainers](https://github.com/exasol/exasol-testcontainers) do that for you.
 This will give you a disposable Exasol installation running inside a [Docker](https://www.docker.com/) container.
 Just the thing you need for integration testing.

 Check out the parent project [Test Containers](https://www.testcontainers.org/) to learn more about the framework itself and to see, for which other databases test container modules exist.

 ## Creating Database Objects

-After installing the database you need to setup the structure of your test database and that is the first point where TDDB comes into play.
+After installing the database you need to set up the structure of your test database and that is the first point where TDDB comes into play.

 ### The `DatabaseObjectFactory`